 The main equipment of the system is the Sodium Hypochlorite Generator, otherwise known as an Electrolyzer.
 The generators are used to produce the hypochlorite solution and will be

-installed indoor.
+installed indoors.
 These can be of Horizontal type or Vertical type depending on the space available, capacity and configuration.
 Most of the time, two or three Electrolyzer cells are connected together to achieve the desired capacity.
 The hydraulic connections are either parallel or in series.

 The Transformer Rectifier controlled power supply will be self-cooling.
-These can either be Air cooled, Seawater cooled or Oil cooled and fitted with rectifiers of either Thyristors or Diodes.
+These can either be Air-cooled, Seawater cooled or Oil cooled and fitted with rectifiers of either Thyristors or Diodes.
 The output of the hypochlorite from each generator is directly proportional to the direct current (D.C.) output of the power supply.
 The Transformer/Rectifiers are provided with control panels for local and/or remote control and monitoring.

 Acid Cleaning Unit

 Acid Cleaning system is provided with Acid tank that will hold diluted Hydrochloric Acid.
 HCl dosing pump pumps the diluted acid through the Electrolyzer to remove the deposits of Calcium and Magnesium salts.
 The tank is designed to hold enough acid for one complete operation.

 Hypochlorite Degassing cum Storage Tanks